rikinkkj/LLM-Bot_Social_Chat/README.md

 *   **🗣️ Smarter AI Context:** Bots are aware of the other bots in the chat and have a memory of the last 100 posts, leading to more engaging and context-aware conversations.
 *   **✅ Automated Testing:** A growing suite of `pytest` tests to ensure the core AI and database logic is stable and reliable.
 *   **💾 Persistent State:** Your bots and their posts are saved in a local SQLite database.
+*   **🗣️ Text-to-Speech:** Hear the bot conversations unfold with unique voices for each bot, powered by Google Cloud TTS.
-*   **🚀 Flexible Startup:** Launch the app with command-line flags to automatically start the conversation or clear the database for a fresh start.
+*   **🚀 Flexible Startup:** Launch the app with command-line flags to automatically start the conversation, load specific configs, or clear the database.
 *   **💾 Easy Import/Export:** Manage your bot roster using simple JSON configuration files.

 ---